-- Post available lots on the websites of Waushara County Economic Development Corporation, Tri-County Regional Economic Development Corporation and the City of Wautoma.
+- Maintain an up-to-date inventory of buildings and sites potentially available for development or redevelopment.
+Although the Town of Wautoma has little commercial and industrial development, an inventory of buildings and sites available for development and/or re-development in the town should be maintained as a component of a broader areawide inventory.
 Available buildings and sites can also be marketed on Forward Wisconsin's Locational One Information System Database (LOIS).
-Forward Wisconsin, the Wisconsin Department of Commerce and the state's electric utilities have joined together to develop and implement a state-wide system that will make available comprehensive building, site, and community information.
-It is an internet based marketing tool.
-Any community in Wisconsin can use it as a single point of data entry.
-There is no charge to use LOIS or to integrate it into an existing website.
-Examples of local organizations that have integrated LOIS into their Web site can be found on Forward Wisconsin's website at www.forwardwi.com.
+Forward Wisconsin, the Wisconsin Department of Commerce, and the state's electric utilities have joined together to develop and implement a state-wide system that makes available comprehensive building, site, and community information.
+It is an internet based marketing tool that any community in Wisconsin can use as a single point of data entry.
+There is no charge to use LOIS or to integrate into an existing website.
+Examples of local organizations that have integrated LOIS into their website can be found on Forward Wisconsin's website at www.forwardwi.com.
 Click on "Resources for Economic Developers" and then on LOIS: A User's Guide.
-Additional information about LOIS and help to get started is also available by contacting East Central Planning at staff@eastcentralrpc.org or at (920) 751-4770. - ED 1.3.
-Market area tourism opportunities.
-A wealth of potential opportunities exists to draw tourists to the Wautoma area.
-Residents (full and part-time) and tourists strive for a simpler life and appreciate the benefits of buying fresh food and other products that are produced locally.
-A farmers' market would not only fulfill this end but may entice someone to stop at other locations in the city.
-A bed and breakfast that incorporates life on the farm, a country store, and a restaurant that promotes farm fresh foods could also be considered.
-The City along with other municipalities, should work with the Waushara Area Chamber of Commerce to bring these opportunities to the area.
+Additional information about LOIS and "getting started" is also available by contacting East Central Planning at staff@eastcentralrpc.org or at (920) 751-4770. - Cooperate on efforts to promote areawide tourism.
+While residents of the Town of Wautoma have little interest in a unilateral marketing effort to promote its own resources, they do support marketing efforts to promote the area as a whole.
+In addition to existing attractions, the Ice Age Trail will bring additional visitors to the area.
+Collaborating and creating partnerships with other